Cottony scale (Pulvinaria spp.)

 Management-chemical control: HOME USE

 Applications are directed at crawlers that appear in June or early July.
-Take precautions when treating scale to avoid disrupting pollinators that may actively foraging on honeydew.
+Take precautions when treating scale to avoid disrupting pollinators that may be actively foraging on honeydew.

 - acetamiprid-Do not apply until after trees have flowered or when bees are actively foraging.
 Do not make more than one application a year.
 PHI minimum of 7 days.